 There is also a direct train.
 So if you would like to just sit back and relax, book a direct train ticket via bahn.de.
 From Bremen central station (Hauptbahnhof, or HBF in short), it takes 34 or 45 minutes depending on which of the two local trains you get.

 With the “Lower Saxony ticket” (currently 24 Euros for one person) you can take as many regional trains in a day as you like, so you can use it to get to Bremerhaven and back to Bremen.
 The ticket can be used for regional busses and trams in Bremen and Bremerhaven, too.

 So what’s there to see?

-On your tour through the building you will re-live the journey: from embarking the ship to the on-board experience into Ellis Island and the Grand Central Terminal Hall in New York.
+On your tour through the building you will re-live the journey that some many emigrants have taken: from embarking the ship to the on-board experience in various time periods (initial sailing ships to the more convenient steamboats) into Ellis Island and the Grand Central Terminal Hall in New York as your final destination.

 Hard to imagine that this rather small looking port once was the departure point for huge liners!

 Re-feel the experience of emigrants and immigrants